drandarov-io/project-zomboid-mod-pass-out/README.md

 # Pass out

-Causes your character to fall asleep on the spot if you have max tiredness for X in-game hours.
+Causes your character to fall asleep on the spot if you have max tiredness for X in-game hours (default 6).
 The amount of hours and whether a warning is given, is configurable in the sandbox options.

 This is intended for a more hardcore playthrough.